 Associate Dean for Admissions and Professor of Obstetrics and Gynecology

 Welcome to Washington University School of Medicine!
 You are an elite group of students selected because of your impressive skills, experiences, and attributes, including your scientific curiosity, caring for others, and commitment to service.
 We need you here, for we in academic medicine are at a pivotal time, when we must reconcile our goal of training empathic practitioners with society’s demand that we fulfill our obligation to keep it healthy.
 As you enter medical school, you will undoubtedly sense this pull; for as soon as you sit for your first class you will long for the opportunity to address society’s greatest problems.
-You will be a First Phase student still developing the complement of skills needed to resolve longstanding issues in healthcare, but you will be able to envision a path forward, by fully embracing the art of medicine along with the science of medicine.
+You will be a Phase One student still developing the complement of skills needed to resolve longstanding issues in health care, but you will be able to envision a path forward, by fully embracing the art of medicine along with the science of medicine.
 As you look among yourselves, you will see assembled a remarkable, diverse group of students who have excelled at the highest level as undergraduates.
 Over the course of your medical training and into the professional development phase of your career, you will all eventually master the science of medicine.
 However, as you encounter your first patient, you will soon find that science mastery is insufficient to effect complete healing.

-Your patients will not just bring their diagnoses and lists of medications to the medical encounter, they will bring their lives, full of family and caring, pathos and trauma.
+Your patients will not just bring their diagnoses and lists of medications to the medical encounter, they will bring their lives, full of family and caring, pathos, and trauma.
 You will rely on the art of medicine to navigate your patients’ world, to employ trauma-informed care by asking, “What’s going on in your world?” as opposed to “What’s wrong with you?”
 You will learn to practice what I call radical empathy, seeing each patient as a loved family member, even as yourself.
 William Carlos Williams, the noted writer and physician, stated emphatically that in medicine, “peace of mind comes from adopting the patient’s condition as one’s own to be struggled with towards a solution.”
-Empathy is a gift and a skill — you will be impressed by the remarkable faculty at Washington University School of Medicine who are not just outstanding scientists, clinicians, and educators, but individuals possessive of a radical empathy they will share with you as we collectively respond to the higher calling of medicine.
+Empathy is a gift and a skill; you will be impressed by the remarkable faculty at Washington University School of Medicine who are not just outstanding scientists, clinicians, and educators, but individuals possessive of a radical empathy they will share with you as we collectively respond to the higher calling of medicine.

 Empathy is the essence of effective cross-cultural communication.
 Indeed, our ability to address and resolve longstanding health care disparities in our region involves active listening and responding to community-led and community-based interventions.
-Through organizations such as Casa de Salud, the International Institute, and the Mosaic Project, you will also learn how to fully engage with our foreign-born and new American populations to deliver culturally-appropriate care.
+Through organizations such as Casa de Salud, the International Institute, and the Mosaic Project, you will also learn how to fully engage with our foreign-born and new-American populations to deliver culturally-appropriate care.
 As you marry the art of medicine with the science of medicine, you will be more equipped to work collaboratively with your colleagues to help heal our region, our nation, and our world.
 Thanks for your decision to attend Washington University, in St. Louis.
 We want you, we need you.

 Will Ross, MD, MPH